Technology Connections: Personal life

-Watson is a resident of the Chicago metropolitan area and originally graduated in hotel management.
+Watson is a resident of the Chicago metropolitan area.
+He has a degree in hotel management and previously worked in the hotel industry.
 He is an enthusiast of electric cars, a topic covered repeatedly on his channel, with his first electric vehicle being a Chevrolet Volt purchased in 2015 to commute to his first day job.
 In 2022, he purchased a Hyundai Ioniq 5.